Volunteer in Iceland

 Language: English

-Accommodation: The group will stay in a house in Reykjavík.
-The facilities are basic with an equipped kitchen, dining and living room, bathrooms, showers and a washing machine.
-As participants sleep in shared rooms with up to 6 people, everyone is expected to behave considerately.
+Accommodation: The volunteers will stay in one of the lodges in the mountains and sleep in a shared dormitory.
+Please bring your own sleeping bag.
+The facilities are basic with an equipped kitchen, dining and living room, bathroom, shower and a washing machine.
 Please note, the food provided is vegetarian.

 Terminal: Closest international Airport: Keflavík/Reykjavík (KEF).
 Bus station: Central Reykjavík (BSÍ).